Skip to main content

 Form 3

-Course description/aims: The Form 3 Japanese course has three principal aims:
+Course description/aims: The Form 3 Japanese course aims to:

-• To give a broad general introduction to Japan, and the language and culture of the Japanese people, as part of a student’s general education
+• Give a broad general introduction to Japan, and the language and culture of the Japanese people, as part of a student’s general education

-• To emphasise simple, conversational Japanese useful in contact with Japanese people
+• Emphasise simple, conversational Japanese useful in contact with Japanese people

 Students will learn to understand simple spoken Japanese, and to speak in simple sentences in Japanese about a variety of topics.
 Students will learn everyday phrases and expressions which will be useful in any contact with Japanese people.
 Students will learn to read and write in simple Japanese script (Hiragana).
 The Form 3 course lays a very good foundation of grammar and vocabulary.